cysoho2/pumpkin/README.md

 #Cautions

-1. simulatisuperon performance may drastically degrade with -dump or -sim_time option.
+1. simulation performance may drastically degrades with -dump or -sim_time option.

 #Pumpkin.pl usage